 Mechanical properties of snow

 Some mechanical properties of snow are familiar, others less so.
 Anyone who has post-holed through deep snow knows that the fluffier the snow (more air and less ice), the farther they will sink.
-It is not the weight (force) that the snow has to support, but rather the pressure (force/unit area) that matters most.
-Wearing skis or snowshoes greatly reduces the pressure and therefore the sinkage.
+It is not the weight (force) that the snow has to support, but rather the pressure (force per unit area) that matters most.
+Wearing skis or snowshoes greatly reduces pressure and therefore sinkage into the snow.
 The less we sink the easier it is to move.
 Cars can exert four to five times the pressure of a human in boots, which is why snow on roads becomes packed so hard.

 Optical properties of snow

 Every surface reflects light, and some surfaces do so more than others.
 The term albedo refers to the reflectivity of a surface.
 Albedo is a measurement of the proportion of light that reaches a surface that is reflected by that surface.

 Albedo = Reflected light / Incoming light

 Substances that reflect a large proportion of incoming radiation have a high albedo value, and substances that reflect little incoming radiation have a low albedo value.
 New snow has an albedo of about 0.9, meaning that it reflects 90% of the incoming light it receives, whereas the albedo value of the open ocean is about 0.06, meaning that it reflects only 6% of the incoming light it receives.
 A pure black surface has an albedo value of zero, because it does not reflect any light (which is why it appears black to our eyes).

 Any light that is not reflected by a surface is absorbed by it.
 Light is a form of energy, electromagnetic (EM) radiation.
 Therefore, the more light that a surface absorbs, the more energy it holds, and the warmer it can get.